fatih22yilmaz/rate-limiter-experiment/README.md

-# circuit-breaker-experiment
+# rate-limiter-experiment
-An experiment about the use of resillience4j library with circuit-breaker pattern
+An experiment about the use of resillience4j library with rate-limiter pattern